sbseltzer/kioku-srs/MODEL.md

   - Rewriting history for a single-file repository is much simpler than surgical strikes in a collection.
   - So many repositories, though.
 This would be quite nasty to self-host.

+I think there is probably some value in the surgical strike for situations where the user has done something ridiculous like commit a gigantic binary early on and later wants to remove it.
+Having a generic way to delete revisions in a pinch would be nice.
+This is especially relevant if they download a shared deck that comes with a lot of images/sounds and later wishes to delete it.
+All revision history relating to the imported files would need to be purged.

 ## Sharing

 Sharing decks, note types, notes, and addons is desirable.
 In what way, though?
 There are many use-cases that become available with Git, and many ways to go about it.